maximdumont/Bitcoin.Net/README.md

 # Bitcoin.Net

-Bitcoin Wrapper For .Net Projects
+Bitcoin Wrapper for .NET using the Bitcoin charts API located at https://api.blockchain.info/charts